bramblelab/bramblelab.github.io/_posts/2016-03-01-grade-level-reading-campaign.markdown

 ### Reading Label Post-Its

-The reading label post-it notes were conceived by Jessica, a parent at Cherry Hill homes.
-During a design thinking workshops, she shared how she'd labeled objects all over her home as a reminder to both her children and herself to engage in daily reading.
+The reading label post-it notes were conceived by Jessica, a parent at Cherry Hill Homes.
+During a design thinking workshop, she shared how she'd labeled objects all over her home as a reminder to both her children and herself to engage in daily reading.

 ![Jessica Interview](/img/glr_sticker_0.jpeg)

-Of all the daily reading materials, it has received the most positive feedback by far from parents across the city.
-Each features sample discussion questions by reading experts.
-Below are the first rendition and a more fleshed-out rendition of these Reading Labels.
+Of all the daily reading materials, this has received the most positive feedback from parents across the city.
+Each post-it features sample discussion questions by reading experts.
+Below are the first printing and a more fleshed-out variation of these Reading Labels.

 ![GLR Sticker 1](/img/glr_sticker_1.jpeg)